colak/txp-media-shortcode/README.md

 		<p class="accept"><a rel="nofollow" href="?My_Site_youtube_cookie=yes#m_zlZTghhCuxg">View it here</a></p>
 	</div>

-For those who wish not to include an image befor the cookie acceptance use
+For those who wish not to include an image before the cookie acceptance use

-`<txp::media from="yt" media="zlZTghhCuxg" title="Delivery for Mr. Assange" img="0" />`
+`<txp::media from="yt" media="zlZTghhCuxg" title="Delivery for Mr. Assange" 0 />`

 ### 8. Embed from the Internet archive